 11.5 The Board of Directors may call special meetings of the Association whenever it deems advisable.
 Notice of all special or general meetings, with a statement of the subjects to be discussed, shall be sent to all societies at least 30 days prior to said meeting.

 11.6 The President and Association Secretary shall prepare an agenda and order of business prior to calling the Annual Meeting, and a copy of such agenda shall be sent to each society together with notice of such meeting.

 11.7 The Treasurer shall present to the general membership, at the Annual General Meeting, audited financial statements of assets and liabilities as well as income and expenditures for the prior fiscal year, with copies available for distribution to each Society.

-11.8 The Board of Directors shall manage the affairs of the Association between general meetings, and report its activities at the Annual Meeting.
+11.8 The Board of Directors shall provide leadership and assist in the promotion of education and interest in all areas of horticulture and related environmental issues in Ontario, through an expanding network of Association horticultural societies dedicated to the beautification of their communities between general meetings, and report its activities at the Annual Meeting.

 11.9 The Secretary shall make available to all members Minutes of the Annual General Meeting within two months of the time of the meeting.